thefcraft/cp-algorithms/readme.md

 ## RUN

-to run this first write the projectname inside `tfcpp.file` example:- `codeforces/contest/2063/a`
+to run this first write the projectname inside `tfcpp.json` example:- `codeforces/contest/2063/a`

 then run `./run.bat` or `python scripts/tfcpp.py` or `cd scripts && python tfcpp.py`